awjackson2/SimNIBS_to_Blender/scripts/README_cortical_regions_to_ply.md

 # SimNIBS Cortical Mesh → PLY (Regions + Whole GM)

 This repository provides a single tool to export subject‑specific cortical regions and the whole gray‑matter (GM) surface from SimNIBS `.msh` files to PLY for Blender (or other tools).
-It uses the subject’s atlas from the `m2m_*` directory to ensure region accuracy (default atlas: `DK40`).
+It uses the subject's atlas from the `m2m_*` directory to ensure region accuracy (default atlas: `DK40`).

 ## Overview

-The single script `scripts/cortical_regions_to_ply.py`:
+The single script `cortical_regions_to_ply.py`:
 - **Exports individual cortical regions to PLY** using the chosen atlas (default `DK40`)
 - **Exports the whole GM surface to PLY**
 - **Optionally samples a NIfTI field onto mesh nodes** and maps it to vertex colors or stores as scalars
 - **Supports global colormap normalization** from a NIfTI file so colors are comparable across regions/meshes
+- **Uses consistent ROI extraction** with preserved field values for accurate visualization

 ## Requirements